The new and emerging designers to know at London Fashion Week SS25

 Masha Popova

 Known for her wearable designs, Masha Popova exemplifies contemporary Y2K nostalgia.
-Popova boasts an impressive CV that includes stints at Maison Margiela and Celine, in addition to a BA and MA at Central Saint Martins, with the Ukrainian-born London-based designer drawing from her childhood to craft innovative pieces.
+Popova boasts an impressive CV that includes stints at Maison Margiela and Celine, in addition to a BA and MA at Central Saint Martins, with the Ukrainian-born London-based designer drawing on her childhood for her innovative pieces.

 Popova focuses on traditional garment-making techniques infused with zero-waste textiles and hand-dyed fabrics to make butterfly tops, embroidered trousers, and cut-out dresses in a bright colour palette.
 Seen on fashion trendsetters like Dua Lipa, Kylie Jenner and Billie Eilish, Popova’s fresh take on retro silhouettes breathes new life into the trend.